Farm traceability – Tracing back to the farms

 Individual task quality checks, comprising time, officer, date, and notes, as well as simple and sophisticated agricultural quality control checks by QC officer PHI and re-entry notifications are displayed on the screen to ensure that the Pre Harvest Intervals and Re-entry Durations are not violated.
 Test results, such as soil analysis, residue analysis, or organic test results, can also be recorded observation tasks.
 There are many ways traceability can benefit your agribusiness.

-How traceability helps farmers
+How farm traceability helps farmers

 Traceability is not only being able to recognize and recall a specific lot of contaminated products protect consumers’ health, but it also helps you save money by avoiding having to return everything on the market.
 You’ll be able to identify what items were on the market when they were sold, or recall products when required in the event of a foodborne disease outbreak or a customer complaint.
-A functional traceability system is beneficial to your business since it may be used to resolve consumer complaints and concerns regarding the product sold.
+A functional farm traceability system is beneficial to your business since it may be used to resolve consumer complaints and concerns regarding the product sold.

 Establish a system to track whatever you take into the market (where it originated from but when it was harvested and processed) and record what was sold if you direct market at a farmers’ market or other venues where the buyers are anonymous (crop, volume, date, and location).
 Keep records of what you put out for sale as well as how much you sell each day if you have it on the market.
-A traceability system also allows you to keep track of stock (e.g., first in, first out) and predict sales revenue.
+A farm traceability system also allows you to keep track of stock (e.g., first in, first out) and predict sales revenue.

-Agriculture traceability is a popular concept these days in the farming industry.
+Farm traceability is a popular concept these days in the farming industry.
 Its meaning is broad, but it mainly refers to how products are tracked throughout the manufacturing process.
 Consumers are clamoring for additional information on a variety of topics.

 While 91 percent of consumers believe it is vital to know where their food comes from, only 12 percent have complete faith in the safety of the food they consume, according to a recent Trace One survey.
-As a result, farmers and agribusinesses must strengthen their traceability requirements by implementing stronger product traceability procedures.
+As a result, farmers and agribusinesses must strengthen their farm traceability requirements by implementing stronger product traceability procedures.
 There are numerous advantages to investing in traceability, but we’ve categorized them into three groups.

 Establish and Maintain Consumer Trust